pennbauman/besic-remote-api/README.md

-## /manage/deployment/new
+## /manage/box/new
-Creates new deployment.
+Creates new box.
 Only available from localhost.

 #### Parameters:
 | Type   | Name | Description |